bruno-unna/euclidean-rhythms/README.md

 ```

 If that succeeds, installation is as simple as:
-The project uses meson to build.
-So you will need meson, ninja, and gcc.
-Also, the LV2 libraries.
-Starting with release
-0.1.1, there is an environment file `environments/linux64.ini` that should be used when setting up meson's build
-directory:

 ```
 cd builddir
 meson install
 ```

 This will install the plugin to directory `/usr/local/lib/lv2`, which is conventional.
+You might need to have escalated
+privileges to do this.
+If you don't have them, you can change the installation directory by adding the
+option `--libdir=~/.lv2` to the first step.

 ## Conventions